PunitArcadia/Sharp-Shooter/README.md

 ---

 ## 📌 Project Purpose
-This project focuses on **combat fundamentals** and **arcade gameplay loops**, and serves as a prototype rather than a fully polished game.
+This project serves as a **mechanics-focused prototype** to explore shooting and aiming systems.

 ---

 ## 🚀 Possible Improvements
-- Modular weapon system
+- Weapon modularity
-- Improved enemy AI behaviors
+- Visual and audio feedback improvements
-- Better separation of gameplay systems
+- Cleaner architecture for shooting systems
-- Visual and audio feedback polish
+- Expandable target behaviors